xianms/neutron-vpnaas/doc/specs/vpn-ovn.rst

 Both VPN plugin and plugin service driver are configurable in neutron.conf and neutron_vpnaas.conf.
 The main function of VPN plugin is to store the VPN's configuration in VPN database, then it invokes the VPN service driver, this part of code is common for all VPNaaS solutions.
-For VPN+OVN, there should be no change for this part.

 VPN service driver and Agent scheduler
 ++++++++++++++++++++++++++++++++++++++

 The VPN service driver has different implementation for different VPNaaS solutions.
-For VPN+OVN, the main function of VPN plugin service driver is to send the RPC message to specified VPN agents.
-For VPN+neutron L3, the L3 plugin will call the router scheduler to select the agent to host the router when the router is created.
-But for OVN L3, since OVN L3 router is a distributed router, it does not need the router scheduler.
-So the VPN plugin does not know where the RPC message should be sent to.
+For VPN+OVN, the main function of VPN service driver is to picks up a list of “candidate” VPN agents and send the RPC message to the list of specified VPN agents.
+The OVN L3 plugin has already includes a scheduler to pick up the list of “candidate” chassis to host L3 gateway for the router.
+The VPN service driver would use same candidates to host VPN agents and sends RPC message to all chassis which host the ONV L3 gateway.
-One solution for this issue is OVN l3 plugin still invokes the router scheduler to select agent and sends the router create/update RPC message to VPN agent.
-But this solution has below problems:

-1. It is not compatible with current OVN L3 plugin since it needs changes on OVN L3 plugin
-2. It needs to send all routers' RPC message to agent, even the VPN service is not enabled on the router.
-This has performance issue with scalable network.
+But this solution would limits the flexibility, it requires the VPN agent must run with OVN L3 gateway together.

 Another solution for this issue is to add a new scheduler for VPNaaS.
 The new scheduler will check if an agent has been assigned for the VPN service when